Russia rejects coronavirus vaccine hacking allegations; mask-wearing now mandatory in Quebec | CBC News

 WATCH | U.S. states and cities at odds on COVID-19 protocols:

-The number of confirmed infections worldwide has passed 14.2 million, out of which 3.7 million are in the United States.
-There are over 2 million in Brazil and more than 1 million in India.
+The number of confirmed infections worldwide has passed 14.2 million, out of which 3.7 million are in the U.S. There are more than two million in Brazil and more than one million in India.
 Experts believe the true numbers around the world are higher because of testing shortages and data collection issues in some nations.

-Scientists, meanwhile, poured cold water on British Prime Minister Boris Johnson's hope that the country may return to normal by Christmas, saying that, without a vaccine, normal life was a long way off.
+Scientists, meanwhile, poured cold water on British Prime Minister Boris Johnson's hope that the country may return to normal by Christmas, saying that without a vaccine, normal life is a long way off.

 In a separate development, Russia's ambassador to Britain has rejected allegations that his country's intelligence services sought to steal information about a coronavirus vaccine.